Single Door Access Control System Kit by Kisi

 door access control system kit

 Kisi's access control demo kit (left) consists of one reader, one controller, and five passes.
-More traditional single door access kits (right) focus more on the door hardware including electric locks, push to exit button, motion sensor and power supply.
+More traditional single door access kits (right) focus more on the door hardware including electric locks, push to exit button, motion sensor, and power supply.

 There are different types of single access control systems commonly used in the industry, like keypad, card reader, and biometric systems.
 Traditionally, they were used in standalone applications.
-Nowadays, most companies are migrating their door access control to the cloud, so they can use them in connection with the remote accessibility features.
+Nowadays, most companies are migrating their single door access control to the cloud, so they can use them in connection with the remote accessibility features.

 Door access control basics